zephyrproject-rtos/zephyr/doc/develop/sca/index.rst

    └── cmake/
        └── sca/
-           └── <tool>/         # Name of SCA tool, this is the value given to ZEPHYR_SCA_VARIANT └── sca.cmake   # CMake code that confgures the tool to be used with Zephyr
+           └── <tool>/         # Name of SCA tool, this is the value given to ZEPHYR_SCA_VARIANT └── sca.cmake   # CMake code that configures the tool to be used with Zephyr

 To add ``foo`` under ``/path/to/my_tools/cmake/sca`` create the following structure: